DevTk.AI

 The 2026 AI Provider Landscape

-Seven providers dominate the API market in February 2026:
+Eight providers dominate the API market in May 2026:

 • Meta keeps Llama open-source, but hosted Llama 3.3 70B is available through third-party API providers at rock-bottom prices.